davidnuneslima/meuperfil/README.md

-👋 Olá, sou o David Nunes👨🏽‍💻.
+👋 Hello, I'm David Nunes👨🏽‍💻.

-- 👨‍👩‍👦 Pai, apaixonado pela minha família.
+- 👨‍👩‍👦 Father, in love with my family..
-- 📖 ⚽ 🎶 🎮 Gosto de esportes, viajar, ler, música, filmes, seriados, game.
+- 📖 ⚽ 🎶 🎮 I like sports, traveling, reading, music, movies, series, games.
-- 🔋 Formado em Gestão em Tecnologia da Informação.
+- 🔋 Graduated in Management in Information Technology.
-- 💻🐧Um entusiasmado Engenheiro de Confiabilidade de Sites (SRE) que está começando a trilhar sua jornada nesse emocionante mundo da confiabilidade e desempenho de sistemas.
-Minha paixão por otimizar a estabilidade, escalabilidade e eficiência está me impulsionando a mergulhar de cabeça nessa nova aventura.
+- 💻🐧An enthusiastic Site Reliability Engineer (SRE) who is beginning his journey into this exciting world of system reliability and performance.
+My passion for optimizing stability, scalability and efficiency is driving me to dive head first into this new adventure.